About Us

 The Friends of Kings Park was established in 1993 as a support organisation for Kings Park, mainly through volunteering and raising funds for various projects.

-Always looking for ways to support Kings Park, a Friends of Kings Park Fund was created in 2008 to assist with attracting tax deductible donations for important educational, horticultural, scientific and conservation work in the protection and enhancement of the natural environment.
+A Friends of Kings Park Fund was created in 2008 to assist with attracting tax deductible donations for important educational, horticultural, scientific and conservation work in the protection and enhancement of the natural environment.
 Then in 2011 the Fund received a generous donation of shares from the Minderoo Foundation.
-Over the years, dividends from these shares together with donations from members, have enabled the Fund to support various projects within Kings Park.
+In 2024 the Fund transferred from being a Public Fund to a Gift Fund.

 $17,000 per annum